 \subsection{Relation to prior work}

-Here we review some prior related work on boundary driven classical and quantum problems.
-For classical versions of this class of current-driven, non-equilibrium problems, a large body of work has been devoted to deriving emergent hydrodynamic descriptions of hard-core stochastic lattice gases \cite{KipnisLandim99,Derrida07}.
-In this case, rigorous arguments have been formulated showing that the entropy for a large class of these models converges to local equilibrium (up to sub-extensive corrections) \cite{Bahadoran07,Derrida06}.
-At the same time, it has been found that, even in one dimension, these boundary driven classical systems exhibit behavior traditionally associated with critical models at equilibrium, such as power-law correlations and spontaneous symmetry breaking \cite{Gacs86,Gacs01,Evans95,Evans98}, making them a rich avenue for investigation.
+Here, we review some prior related work on boundary-driven classical and quantum problems.
+For classical versions of this class of current-driven, nonequilibrium problems, a large body of work has been devoted to deriving emergent hydrodynamic descriptions of hard-core stochastic lattice gases \cite{KipnisLandim99,Derrida07}.
+In this case, rigorous arguments have been formulated showing that the entropy for a large class of these models converges to local equilibrium (up to subextensive corrections) \cite{Bahadoran07,Derrida06}.
+At the same time, it has been found that, even in one dimension, these boundary-driven classical systems exhibit behavior traditionally associated with critical models at equilibrium, such as power-law correlations and spontaneous symmetry breaking \cite{Gacs86,Gacs01,Evans95,Evans98}, making them a rich avenue for investigation.
 Studies of quantum versions of these current-driven problems have mainly focused on integrable or free-fermion models \cite{Blythe07,Prosen09,Prosen11a,Prosen11b,Buca14,Znidar14,Zanoci16,Carollo18}.
-Adding integrability breaking terms or interactions to these lattice models generally leads to diffusive dynamics at long times, unless the system is in a many-body localized phase \cite{Meisner03,Prosen07,Huang13,Znidaric10,Znidaric18}.
+Adding integrability-breaking terms or interactions to these lattice models generally leads to diffusive dynamics at long times, unless the system is in a many-body localized phase \cite{Meisner03,Prosen07,Huang13,Znidaric10,Znidaric18}.
 Other work has aimed at finding efficient tensor network descriptions of the steady states of these models based on the assumption that they satisfy an area law or have an integrable structure \cite{Temme10,Brandao15,Hosur16,Mahajan16,Haegeman17}.
 A related quench problem considers two identical many-body systems at different temperatures or chemical potentials suddenly brought into contact and allowed to evolve \cite{Ruelle00,Ogata02,Bhaseen15}.
-For integrable models the steady state is non-thermal \cite{Castro16,Bertini16,Ljubotina17,Collura18}.
-In some cases, it has been shown that that there is a logarithmic violation of the area law for the mutual information \cite{Eisler14} and entanglement \cite{Coser14,Eisler14b,Hoogeveen15,Wen15,Dubail17} for this type of quench problem.
+For integrable models, the steady state is nonthermal \cite{Castro16,Bertini16,Ljubotina17,Collura18}.
+In some cases, it has been shown that there is a logarithmic violation of the area law for the mutual information \cite{Eisler14} and entanglement \cite{Coser14,Eisler14b,Hoogeveen15,Wen15,Dubail17} for this type of quench problem.